alexmbird/bulklift/README.md

 ## Common Operations

 -   **Regenerate an album** (e.g. if your encoder has improved) - delete the directory from your output tree(s) and run bulklift again.
 -   **Edit a manifest** - `bulklift edit [path to dir]`.
 Default is the current directory.
-If no `.bulklift.yaml` exists Bulklift will intelligently select a template based on the directory's contents and parent manifests.
+If no `.bulklift.yaml` exists Bulklift will intelligently generate a template based on the directory's contents and the manifests of its ancestors.

 ## Configuration